Dan-Zed/multicam_view/docs/architecture.md

 ### Error Recovery Strategies:

 - Automatic return to video mode if still capture fails
-- Creation of placeholder images for broken cameras
+- Creation of placeholder images for cameras that fail to capture
 - Graceful degradation when some but not all cameras fail
 - Detailed logging for post-mortem debugging
+- Memory cleanup during error handling

 ## Configuration Management